teloxide/teloxide/README.md

 The second one produces very strange compiler messages because of the `#[tokio::main]` macro.
 However, the examples in this README use the second variant for brevity.

+## FAQ
+### Where I can ask questions?
+[Issues](https://github.com/teloxide/teloxide/issues) is a good place for well-formed questions, for example, about the library design, enhancements, bug reports.
+But if you can't compile your bot due to compilation errors and need a quick help, feel free to ask in our official group: https://t.me/teloxide.

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/master/CONTRIBUTING.md).